simpleanalytics/blog/_posts/2022-03-17-google-to-sunset-universal-analytics-in-2023.md

 ---
 title: Google to sunset Universal Analytics in 2023
+title_html: Google to sunset<br />Universal Analytics in 2023
 author_slug: iron
 author: Iron Brands
 excerpt: "Google Analytics is sunsetting Universal Analytics in favor of GA4, but how privacy-friendly is GA4?"